FreeBSD manual

 -A Equivalent to -o -a (for compatibility).

--a List all the currently available values except for those which
+-a List all the currently available values except for those

-specified on the command line.
+variable names are specified on the command line.

--b Force the value of the variable(s) to be output in raw, binary
+-b Force the value of the variable(s) to be output in raw,

 -d Print the description of the variable instead of its value.